iynere/healthify_code_challenge/README.md

 Clean a 20,000-row .csv file.
 Data have two fields: id (integer) and description (string).
 There are a couple of different issues with the description data:

-* some descriptions are entirely, incorrectly title-cased
+* some descriptions are entirely title-cased
 * some words are misspelled
 * some words are mis-cased
 * there are spaces missing between some words